jenningsloy318/DevOpsTrailers/FreeIPA/readme.md

     %{proxy-reply:Attribute-Name}   The value of the given Attribute-Name in the proxy reply packet (if it exists)

     ```
-    e.g , we can use `%{request:ASA_ClientType}` at `post-auth` to reply based on request of vpn autentication request, since only VPN authentication request have ASA_ prefix attribitutes in the requests or
+    e.g , we can use `%{request:ASA_ClientType}` at `post-auth` to reply based on request of vpn autentication request, since only VPN authentication request have `ASA_` prefix attribitutes in the requests

   ```
    if ("%{request:ASA_ClientType}" == 2) {